Full Schedule

 (General Registration)

 Shake off the jet lag on the dance floor with your fellow alumni.
-Enjoy a live DJ and refreshments in the brand-new Mullin Transportation Design Center.
-Food trucks and a cash bar will be available.
+Enjoy a live DJ and refreshments on the rooftop of the Mullin Transportation Design Center.
+Complimentary appetizers will be available alongside a cash bar.
 (21+)

 Free for ages 17 and under (ID required, ArtCenter Awards not included)